 In this post, we’ve made a list of mobile websites that every smartphone and tablet user should bookmark to have “The Full Internet Experience” on mobile devices.

 1. Google Reader Mobile

-The site look simple but don’t go with its design as it’s hiding really powerful features.
+The site looks simple but don’t go with its design as it’s hiding really powerful features.
 No matters if you don’t have a 3G or Wi-Fi supported device, the site works well on a slow connection.
 Google Reader mobile site detect the UI and limitations of individual devices and adjust to itself automatically.
-The site do not compromise with the feed content – while reading feeds, you will see all the images posted in an article of website.
-It open RSS feed link just like standard web interface – you will be easily directed to the full article as a feed link expand into full article in real-time when you click on it.
-The site support touchscreen phones and scrolling through feeds is very smooth like fluid.
+The site does not compromise with the feed content – while reading feeds, you will see all the images posted in an article on a website.
+It opens RSS feed link just like standard web interface – you will be easily directed to the full article as a feed link expand into a full article in real-time when you click on it.
+The site supports touchscreen phones and scrolling through feeds is very smooth like fluid.

 The best thing about Google reader’s mobile version is that you can customize reader experience to suit your taste.
 The new mobile version offers various customization features that were previously only available on the web version.
 Features include support for ‘liking’, tagging, sharing with Google contacts and other people via email, sorting feeds by oldest/newest, update all feeds with single command and adding topics to favorite by clicking on star.

 Wikipedia is one of the most visited website in the world.
 There is an official mobile friendly version of the Wikipedia website at mobile.wikipedia.org.
 But, we find out that Wapdeia break down Wikipedia articles into a nice, readable format for your small screen.